StamatisDeli/arcade-game.github.io/README.md

                  New Bug: now player can move around while in GAME OVER
                     Fixed: added true/false logic
     - I am not completely happy with key strokes, sometimes player dances in their starting position after getting a point.
+        Fixed!: added some timeOut!!!
+    - Made a little selebration dance!

 **Final thoughts**